 If you look closely you’ll see that the image is sharper and more detailed in 2.7K and 1080 HD than in 4K.
 4K looses a lot of detail in high frequency areas like the grass when the Phantom 4 Pro is moving forward and overall it never has the same sharpness as the 2.7K or the 1080 HD settings.
 This is even more apparent in the original footage.

-So, adding to what we learned looking at the stills images, if shooting video ideally you want to film at ISO 200 or below and not stop the lens down to f/5.6 or beyond and you should consider filming at 2.7K or 1080 HD rather than 4K in order to retain the most detail in the image.
+*So, adding to what we learned looking at the stills images, if shooting video ideally you want to film at ISO 200 or below and keep your aperture between f/2.8 and f/5.0 and you should consider filming at 2.7K or 1080 HD rather than 4K in order to retain the most detail in the image.

 Color mode refers to the color profile chosen for filming with the Phantom 4 Pro.
 It affects the dynamic rage, the saturation, and the overall color of video.
 It is not a factor when shooting raw stills.
 As of the most recent firmware there are four primary color modes: None, TrueColor, D-Cinelike, and D-log.
 There are others as well but they are heavy on applying a “look” and used to be called things like Vivid and Nostalgia.
 They are now listed in the Phantom 4 Pro’s color menus as “Film – A” through “Film – I.”